-Marcom regularly distributes news releases to the media - radio and television stations, and daily and weekly newspapers - by email and online.
-Official University news releases are available to news media at http://news.semo.edu.
-Marcom suggests that news about the University be distributed by this office.
+Marcom regularly distributes news releases to the media.
+Official University news releases are available to news media.
+News about the University should be distributed by Marcom.
 If you would like information distributed to the media in the form of an official University news release, please email news@semo.edu to assist you with this process.
-Marcom maintains lists of local and regional media contacts and has processes in place for disseminating news to them about the University on a regular and timely basis.
+Marcom maintains lists of local and regional media contacts and has processes in place for disseminating news.